 Non-motorized boats, and boats with electric motors up to 4 horsepower are permitted on 17-acre Jefferson Lake.
 One launch ramp provides access to the lake.

-The camping area is suitable for both family and equestrian camping; tents and trailers can be accommodated.
+Jefferson Lake State Park Campground is suitable for both family and equestrian camping; tents and trailers can be accommodated.
 Pets are permitted on all sites.
-All sites are reservable on-line; there are no walk-in sites available.
+Reservations are required, made online or by calling (866) 644-6727.

 Jefferson Lake offers great catches of largemouth bass, catfish, bluegill and redear sunfish.